 Resistance Spot Welding (RSW) is one of the most common sheet metal welding processes in various manufacturing industries including the automotive industry.
 However, the utilization of the RSW process data is still limited due to disconnected welded assembly design models and associated process data challenges.
 Model-based engineering provides an opportunity to combine and visualize the data from different lifecycle stages of a welded assembly product in a unified platform.
 This study presents a model-based visualization framework to integrate RSW weldability knowledge with assembly models.
 For this study, a knowledge-based semantic weldability prediction method has been developed to effectively predict the weldability of RSW processes, while reducing the data inconsistency effects.
-For this purpose, real industry RSW quality datasets are utilized to extract weldability decision rules with data mining algorithms and an RSW ontology is developed to build a shareable RSW weldability knowledge.
+For this purpose, real industry RSW quality datasets are utilized to extract weldability knowledge.
 Then, the RSW ontology (OWL) data with X3D is integrated into a unified visualization platform.
 The unified platform can visualize the 3D assembly models with the predicted weldability.
 To confirm the visualization capability, different assembly models are tested in this study.